Write images as DICOM files

 values are enclosed in braces (

-String specifying the type of compression to use when storing the image.
+Type of compression to use when storing the image.
 Possible values:

 Specifies the method used for creating the data to put in the new file.
 Possible values:

-String specifying the byte ordering of the file.
+Byte ordering of the file.
+Possible values:

 Logical value indicating whether multiframe imagery should